 The article accurately describes each kind of format style and is a great guide to each type of commonly used reference.
 One thing in particular that I would like to re-emphasize is that an essay without structure is not an essay at all.
 My advice is to follow your outline incredibly closely.
 If you have the urge to veer off the topic at some point in the essay, you always have an opportunity to include it in footnotes or endnotes of your essay (and in fact, it will make your work look more professional and well-researched).

 Another comment that I’d like to make concerning essay format is that sometimes professors have their desires and preferences.
 You should always double-check with your instructor on specifics of formatting.
 Don’t worry about seeming unprofessional; in fact, you will come off as more considerate and attentive.
 Some referencing styles have small adjustable elements; for example, MLA format doesn’t require a title page, but your professor might want you to include one.
 If you clarify this with your teacher, then I guarantee they will think higher of you than of your peers.

-Ace Tutor, online essay writer from EssayPro
+Ace Tutor, from EssayPro